Learn How to Pack a Suit Like a Road Warrior

 Step 4: Fold the jacket horizontally in half so that the top of the shoulders is lined up with the bottom edge of the jacket.

 There you have it!
-The suit jacket is now ready to pack for some jetsetting and should come out looking just as fresh at your destination as it did at your departure!
+That’s how to pack a suit in a suitcase Black Lapel style.
+The suit jacket is now ready to pack.
+Fold your pants along the crease and your suit should come out looking just as fresh at your destination as it did at your departure!
 Incidentally, this is also how your suit arrives fresh out of the Black Lapel box.

 Got any questions about this folding method? or any other suit/style-related questions you’d like us to answer for our next “Ask a Black Lapel Stylist” post?
 Leave a comment below or send us your questions at email@example.com!